 Foreshadowing: His cryptic conversation with Grobnar about the Construct's capabilities hint at his true motives.

-Freudian Excuse: Was kidnapped as a child, brought to Luskan, and forcefully trained as an assassin.
+Freudian Excuse: Was kidnapped as a child, brought to Luskan, and trained as an assassin, whether he wanted it or not.
 Subverted in that he never tries to use it as a defense for his actions.

 Heel Face Door Slam: His warning you of approaching demons and giving you the last piece of the Mask hints that he's started reconsidering his "everyone for themselves" worldview, but he's absorbed into the Wall before it can do him any good.